Top 8 Things to do in Tangalle | Sri Lanka

 5. Diving or Snorkelling in Tangalle Lagoon

 Tangalle is one of the best places for scuba diving and snorkelling in Sri Lanka.
-In the waters off Tangalle bay, you can find different sea creatures such as the lion fish, angel fish, octopus, scorpion fish and even lobsters.
-You can also discover caves, ship wrecks and coral tunnels while diving, depending upon your diving skills and experience.
+In the waters off Tangalle Bay, you can find different sea creatures such as lionfish, angel fish, octopus, scorpion fish and even lobsters.
+You can also discover caves, shipwrecks and coral tunnels while diving, depending on your diving skills and experience.

 6. Watch Hummanaya Blowhole